AnnabelYates/Pizza-Runners-/README.md

 #### SQL:

-creating databases and data tables, basic queries, data cleaning
+creating schemas and data tables, basic queries, data cleaning

 ## Results and Business Recommendations:
+1) Setting Up the Database: I created a new schema in MYSQL Workbench called pizza_runners.
+Then, I added the 6 provided data tables using Table Data Import Wizard and CVC files.
+I allowed the program to auto select the data types for each column so I could practice data cleaning.

+2) Data Cleaning:
 ### Case Study Questions:

 ### Business Recommendations: